Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-A roomy yet space-saving counter-depth model that offers 22.2 cu. ft. of space.
-Has a built-in ice maker with on-door access.
+Stainless steel, counter-depth refrigerator with built-in ice maker.
 TwinChill feature delivers precise temperatures in both fridge and freezer compartments.
-Shelf system is nicely organized and spacious.
-Appealing to look at; available in four finishes that resist fingerprints - slate, black slate, stainless steel, and stainless steel black.
+Smudge-resistant.
+Available in slate, black slate, stainless steel, and stainless steel black.

 When it comes to refrigerators, not all are created equal.
 Today, many high-end models provide features that make them more efficient at keeping food cold and can help make life in the kitchen easier.
 If you’re willing to pay a little more for your fridge, you won’t regret upgrading.